Charles E W Bean, Diaries, AWM38 3DRL 606/63/1 - October - November 1916 - Part 6

 Quite a fine day today.

-I believe the cavalry a
+I believe the cavalry is

-being organized into pack
+being organised into pack

 transport.

-Xxx Herbertson & I start
+Xxx Herbertson & I started

-Early to try & reach the front
+early to try & reach the front

 line.
 We left Heilly about